Union beat Crew 3-0, hurting defending champ’s playoff bid

-PHILADELPHIA (AP) — Jack Elliott scored in the first half and Alejandro Bedoya connected early in the second to help the Philadelphia Union beat the Columbus Crew 3-0 on Sunday.
+CHESTER, Pa.
+(AP) — Jack Elliott scored in the first half and Alejandro Bedoya connected early in the second to help the Philadelphia Union beat the Columbus Crew 3-0 on Sunday.

 Elliott scored on a free kick to the bottom left corner in the 25th minute.
 In the 46th minute, Bedoya punched it in on a cross from Kacper Przybylko.